GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 She certainly didn't seem like she was about to wrap up for the day.
 Besides... it wasn't even noon yet.
 Ignoring her mindless babbling, my thoughts drifted off to just now, before I entered her place.

-That's right — just before her door I saw a small dog, not a lot bigger than a mere puppy.
+That's right—just before her door I saw a small dog, not a lot bigger than a mere puppy.
 I had no idea where it came from or who it belonged to.
 Neither seemed Frau, who was shouting at it through the intercom's speakers, desperately trying to chase it away.

 <div class="text-quoted">“Wh-Would you plea— AAAAAHHH, WHAT ARE YOU DOING?!”</div>